A trail for Old Abe

 Today, this section of the Chippewa River is placid, with small factories chugging along in quiet towns: the paper mill in Cornell, the cheese plant in Jim Falls, the brewery in Chippewa Falls.

-"What says Wisconsin more than beer, cheese and paper?’’ says Dave DeJongh, director of the Chippewa County Tourism Council.
+Nothing says Wisconsin more than beer, cheese and paper.

 © Beth Gauper